brucemack/WARS-Birdhouse/README.md

 ==============

 The LoRa message format is documented here in compliance with FCC regulations.
 There is no encryption used anywere in the design.
-The information contained here is all that is required to interpret the messages.
+The information contained here is all that a listener would need to interpret the messages.

 The standardLoRa physical packet format is used.
 Particulars:

-* 125k bandwidth
+* 125k bandwidth mode
-* 4/5 coding rate
+* CRC enabled, 4/5 coding rate
 * Explicit header mode is used
 * LoRa spreading factor 9
-* CRC enabled

 Here is a summary of the physical layer packet format from the Semtech documentation: